Last Updated on February 7, 2021 by Dave Tudor

 In common with many other acoustic basses in this review, the CB-60SCE has a solid spruce top and laminated mahogany back and sides, complementing a concert-sized body for a smooth, balanced sound and wide dynamic range.
 This spruce/laminated mahogany construction is a tried and trusted combo for acoustic bass guitars at this price point.
 Scale length is 32”.

-On the subject of the tuner though, it is weirdly positioned because it’s angled towards the rear of the bass.
+On the subject of the tuner though, it is weirdly positioned because, compared to similar acoustic bass guitars, it’s angled towards the rear of the instrument.
 Unless you’re an orangutan, you may find it difficult to see and tune at the same time.
 Not a problem if you use your own tuner but not much thought went into this.

 - Comfortable smooth mahogany neck.
 The rolled fingerboard edges are a nice touch and give the bass a ‘played in’ feel